Your digital assets are crucial to your marketing efforts.

 2. Managed digital assets = secure digital assets

 Email fraud and phishing attacks remain one of the biggest cybersecurity threats out there.
-Companies that do not centralize their content storage and communication processes are leaving themselves exposed to deliberate attacks and exhibit negligent mismanagement.
+Companies that do not centralize their content storage and communication processes are leaving themselves exposed to deliberate attacks.

-In an email-only environment, it’s all-too-easy for an opportunistic attacker to gain entrance to an unauthorized inbox and start searching for sensitive data.
-This could include customer data – leading to an expensive and reputation-damaging data breach announcement, or it may result in the leak of important confidential documents.
+In an email-only environment, an opportunistic attacker can easily gain entrance to an unauthorized inbox and start searching for sensitive data.
+This could include customer data – leading to an expensive and reputation-damaging data breach announcement.
+Alternatively, it may result in the leak of important confidential documents.

 DAMs address this issue by establishing a centralized repository for storing documents, images, and video content and assigning user privileges on a secure basis.